 LawAccess NSW is a free government telephone service that provides legal information, referrals and in some cases, advice.

-If you are going to court, have a legal problem or have a question about the law, LawAccess NSW can:
+If you are going to court, have a legal problem or have a question about the law.
+Call LawAccess NSW on 1300 888 529.

-LawAccess Online is a great starting point to search for information about the law and legal issues.
+The LawAccess NSW website is a great starting point to search for information about the law and legal issues.
+The representing yourself section of the website explains procedures and forms for court and tribunal cases.
+The information includes:

 Legal Information Access Centre (LIAC) is a specialised legal research and information centre for the public.
 Law librarians at the centre can help you find legal information relevant to your issue.
 The LIAC website provides helpful legal answers to everyday questions about the law in New South Wales.